robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 You should see that the page returns a key value pair in an object.

-1. the key is the name of the parameter as defined by the variable of the folder name in square brackets and
+1. the key is the name of the parameter as defined by the variable of the folder name in square brackets, so src/routes/verify/**[token]**
 2. the value is the value of that variable

+So `params.token` is the value of the token in the `params` object.

 <img src="/verified-email-nodemailer-password-prisma-sqlite/docs/server_endpoint_get_request_params.png">